What is Unpaid Overtime?

 Withholding wages is a form of wage theft.
 If your employer owes you unpaid overtime, you can file a lawsuit to recover your back pay.

-In this FAQ, we explain overtime pay, what counts as unpaid overtime, and how to file an unpaid overtime claim.
+This FAQ explains overtime pay, what counts as unpaid overtime, and how to file an unpaid overtime claim.

 Unpaid Overtime FAQs